 Then I sang Shalom Aleichem, whose lyrics I do know, a couple of times.
 I sang it in Hebrew, but in English, it says more or less:

 "Peace be upon you, angels who teach, angels of the Most High, angels of the King of Kings, the Holy One, Blessed Be He.

 Come in peace, angels of peace, angels of the Most High....

 Bless me with peace, angels of peace, angels of the Most High..."

 There is a fourth verse, that bids the angles to depart in peace.
 I didn't sing that one.

 Finally, I sang (the chorus of) Let It Be, which is, genuinely, the best shamanic song I know for settling restless spirits (and also restless children).
 If you don't know this song (which I don't even know how that could be) you're in for a treat.
 Go listen to it.
 Fun fact: "Mother Mary" in this song ISN'T Jesus's mom, it's Paul McCartney's mother, who died when he was a kid.
 Ereshkigal loves this song (as did my mother).

 I need to learn better songs for this kind of thing.
 SMH.
 If the spirits had wanted an encore, I can't even imagine what I would have sung.

-When I was leaving, I tied some blue silk ribbons I found in my car to the branches of a low tree; I think a Japanese maple, but my tree identification skills are not that great, especially in the winter with no leaves.
+When I was leaving, I loosely tied some blue silk ribbons I found in my car to the branches of a low tree; I think a Japanese maple, but my tree identification skills are not great in the winter with no leaves.
 Why?
 I'm not sure.
 It seemed like the thing to do.
 They whip around in the wind very satisfyingly.
 When I was a kid, every spring, as soon as the snow thawed, we would hang ribbon from the trees.
 Then, in the fall, we would sometimes find birds' nests with the ribbons woven into them.